-Talk to a Seasoned Chicago Bankruptcy Attorney
+Talk to an Experienced Chicago Bankruptcy Attorney

 Lorraine M. Greenberg has been a Chicago bankruptcy attorney since 1981.
 She is one of the leading Illinois bankruptcy lawyers in Chicago and its suburbs.
 She has been providing quality legal services for consumers and small businesses at affordable prices throughout Chicago and its Suburbs, and all of Northern Illinois since 1981.